SebastianRValdivia/WritingTheTabulaRasa/docs/SoftwareCodeDocumentation/index.md

 The most important branches are: main (development head) and release-{number} (supported releases).
 All branches use hyphens as word separators.

 Branches starting with different names are for work in progress.
+Their named like

+- feature-{name}
+- install-{what is installed or updated?}
+- fix-{what is fixed?}
+- refactor-{what is being redone?}
+- test-{what for?}
-Their named like feature-{name}, install-{what is installed or updated?}, fix-{what is fixed?}, test-{what for?} and docs-{what is it about?}.
+- docs-{what is it about?}.

 Once the work is done a pr is required to join the main branch.